• A family member being tested for BRCA2 leads to early detection and intervention

 BRCA2 Determines Treatment Plan

 My tumor encased the superior mesenteric artery, denying a surgical cure.
 The oncologists at MD Anderson knew what to do.
-Recently published case studies reported outstanding results using Gemzar/cisplatin in a PDAC patient with a BRCA2 mutation.
+Recently published case studies reported outstanding results using Gemzar/cisplatin in a pancreatic ductal adenocarcinoma (PDAC) patient with a BRCA2 mutation.
 The same combo had been used in BRCA2 patients with other cancers with some successes.
 MD Anderson treated my cancer by its mutation type rather than strictly by its location.

 Realizing that “standard treatments result in standard outcomes” (not good for pancreatic cancer), I opted for Gemzar/cisplatin.
 Within a few days my pain level was below the level of the drugs I had been taking.
 My “personalized treatment” based on a BRCA2 mutation in my tumor resulted in a spectacular tumor reduction.
 After nine rounds, we could no longer see any further reductions in size.
 We decided to “lock in” our gains with chemoradiation therapy.
 For the next year, I had no symptoms, reduced my pain meds to nothing, and lived my life between scans.
 During this time I researched and placed myself on a waiting list for an ONT-10 vaccine clinical trial.